Looking for finance to help start your business?

 Locally available funds

-Gosport based start-up businesses and SMEs can currently apply for the following grant from the Solent Local Enterprise Partnership:
+Gosport based start-up businesses from any sector can currently apply for the following grant from the Solent Local Enterprise Partnership’s Solent Prosperity Fund:

-- For start-ups the fund can provide upto 40% of total project costs
+- The fund can provide up to 50% of total project costs for capital investment only

-- For more details, including bidding guidance and the application form see the Solent LEP website
+- For more details see the Solent LEP website

 Nationally available funds